sudo-Enayat/Campus-Assistant/README.md

 Adding New Languages

-  The system automatically supports any language that Gemma can understand.
-No additional configuration needed.
+  The system automatically supports any language that the Gemma can understand.
+No additional needed configuration .

   Just add new LLMs to model folder and get all the languages it can understand without additional setup.